josephmate/josephmate.github.io/_posts/2020-07-27-javascript-does-not-need-stringbuilder.md

 Would a StringBuilder implemented in WASM perform significantly better than `+=` and `Array.join` if there was a sufficient amount of concatenations?
 Unfortunately, I was limited to 2^27 concatenations before running out of memory.
-If was able to exceed that memory limit, I expect that WASM, and even my Javascript StringBuilder to eventually perform better due to the O(N) versus O(NlgN) complexity.
+If I was able to exceed that memory limit, I expect that WASM, and even my Javascript StringBuilder to eventually perform better due to the O(N) versus O(NlgN) complexity.

 Finally, would we see a performance improvement if we implemented a StringBuilder in the javascript virtual machine instead of JSRope and rebuilt the browser?